cabinetofcuriosity/homebase/list-of-databases.md

 ## Google Earth Engine

 - Link: [Google Earth Engine](https://earthengine.google.com/)
-- About:
+- About: Earth Engine hosts satellite imagery and is a tool that allows for analysis of geospatial datasets, which are made available for global-scale data mining.
+Images of Earth may go back more than 40 years and are ingested on a daily basis.
 - Type of data offered: satellite imagery, geospatial
-- How to access data:
+- How to access data: First, request access by [signing up] (https://signup.earthengine.google.com/#!/).
+Once accepted, browse the [data catalog] (https://developers.google.com/earth-engine/datasets/) and find a dataset that you're interested in!

 ## Globi